 Unlike classical drugs, orphan drugs do not require an appropriate comparative therapy in order to determine the degree of added value.
 The study data relevant for the approval are used for the benefit assessment.
 In the case of rare diseases there is often no appropriate comparative therapy in the approved indication.

-However, there are exceptions to the exception: if the turnover of a drug for a rare disease exceeds 50 million euros within a year in the outpatient sector, a classical benefit assessment is initiated, which is based on the criteria for innovative drugs, in particular in comparison to an appropriate comparative therapy.
+However, there are exceptions to the exception: if the sales volumes of such a drug exceeds 50 million euros within a year in the outpatient sector, a classical benefit assessment is initiated.
+This assessment is based on the criteria for innovative drugs, especially in comparison to an appropriate comparative therapy.
 With a sales volume of more than 50 million euros, a new benefit assessment is therefore carried out, which also leads to new price negotiations.

 The degree of added value for orphan drugs is assessed by the categories significant, significant, low and non-quantifiable.
 The majority of orphan drugs were classified as „non-quantifiable“ in the past.
 This is ultimately an expression of insufficient data for describing the extent of added value in many cases according to evidence-based medicine criteria.